-These Nourish Bowls are the best I’ve ever had!
-With hearty roasted veggies and chickpeas, vibrant greens, and the best hot honey mustard sauce — you’ll be in heaven!
+These Nourish Bowls are my favorite!
+Roasted veggies, chickpeas, vibrant greens, and the best hot honey mustard sauce—pure heaven!

 This sweet potato Nourish Bowl has three components.
 Let’s break down each below: